Foystor/foystor.github.io/blog/source/_posts/set-up-aws.md

 $ vi config.json
 {% endcodeblock %}

-Inside the file, you can see the information of the server:
+Inside the file, we can see the information of the server:

 <figure>
   <img src=config.png>